liuchihl/liuchihl.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I will start as a postdoctoral scholar in the Department of Earth System Science at University of California, Irvine in Feb 2024.
+I am a postdoctoral scholar in the Department of Earth System Science at University of California, Irvine.
 My research interests involve stratified shear instability's role in ocean mixing.
 I am also interested in flow-topography interactions, such as island wakes and flow over ocean ridges.
 Using numerical simulations and theories, I aim to understand the complex dynamics of ocean mixing and its impact on the Earth system.

-I recently completed my PhD at Oregon State University, working with [Bill Smyth](https://blogs.oregonstate.edu/salty/) on Kelvin-Helmholtz Turbulence in Complex Environments.
+I have completed my PhD at Oregon State University in 2023, working with [Bill Smyth](https://blogs.oregonstate.edu/salty/) on Kelvin-Helmholtz Turbulence in Complex Environments.

 {style="text-align: justify;"}